redaelli/imago-forensics/README.md

                         metadata from images (if any)It works only with JPEG.
   -e, --ela             Extract, Error Level Analysis image,It works only with
                         JPEG. *BETA*
-  -d {md5,sha256,sha512,all}, --digest {md5,sha256,sha512,all}
+  -n, --nude            Detect Nudity, It works only with JPEG, *BETA* -d {md5,sha256,sha512,all}, --digest {md5,sha256,sha512,all}
                         Calculate hash digest
   -o OUTPUT, --output OUTPUT